zdb999/coast-def/docs/about.md

 ## What is CoastDef

-This project was started by Zach Balleisen and Briggs Bulkeley.
-The two began to work on this project with the goal of creating a tool that wholistically weighs the costs and benefits to society of constructing coastal walls and implementing resiliency strategies.
-The collaborative model is intended to expand in scope and functionality as a living tool.
-The code utilizes GitHub and GoogleColab to act as a living tool in the way that people can contribute new features easily to improve upon the functionality and relevance of the model for this desired analysis.
-This model seeks to fulfill a that currently exists in resilience engineering
+CoastDef was started by Zach Balleisen and Briggs Bulkeley.
+The two began to work on this project with the goal of creating a tool that holistically weighs the costs and benefits of constructing coastal flood walls walls and implementing resiliency strategies.
+The collaborative model is intended to expand in scope and functionality as a living design tool tool, that enables  experimentation, collaboration, and education.

+ CoastDef is an open source project.
+It lies at the intersection of many fields, sereving architects, policymakers, town engineers, scientists,  students, and citizens.
+We want people to use our work, and to contriubute their inovatoins back to the community.
+We believe in strong documentation that enables people to get started quickly, contribute new features, and improve upon the existing functionality.

 ## Who we are